 What will change for drivers heading to Europe post-Brexit?

-A number of existing conventions mean that drivers will still be able to drive in the EU after Brexit however there may be additional requirements.
+A number of existing conventions mean that drivers are still be able to drive in the EU after Brexit however there may be additional requirements.
 The Department for Transport state that an International Driving Permit which is appropriate to the countries to be visited could be required.
 Applying for additional licences not only adds extra time but also extra costs, both for the licence and administrator involved in the organisation.

 Do also keep an eye out for news on CPC requirements.
 If the EU choose not to recognise UK issued CPC’s this may inhibit UK driver’s ability to drive for an EU operator and require them to also obtain a CPC qualification issued by an EU country.

 What implications does stock-piling goods have on a business’s insurance?

 The introduction of new customs checks is likely to cause major delays and slowdowns for haulage firms.
 This could have a knock-on effect to supply chain management, the ability to transport fresh goods such as fruit and vegetables and the ability of companies to plan whilst such a level of uncertainly remains.